Department Operation, Organization & Function

 The effective control of property in the hands of a police agency is an important priority.
 Property such as evidence, contraband, found property, and abandoned property must be carefully protected and controlled.
 The police department follows strict guidelines to ensure proper evidence/property control.

-The Sweeny Police Department Auxiliary was formed in 2004 to assist the police department with fund raising, community service projects, and public relations activities.
+The Sweeny Police Department Auxiliary was formed in 2004 and was later disbanded in 2010.
+It was utilized in the police department for fund raising, community service projects, and public relations activities.

 123 N. Oak Street, Sweeny, Texas, 77480, USA